- Email: email@example.com

 11. Joint Consulting Project; Policy Instruction for Green Growth (Case studies: Bangladesh, Indonesia, and South Korea), 2013, Policy Report, Korea Development Institute, Ministry of Economy and Finance of South Korea, and World Bank.

-Current Affiliations & Activities of Committee
+Current Activities of Committees

 - A member of the Digital and Social Change Group, University of Glasgow.

 My academic backgrounds include international relationships and economics in BA (the Catholic University of Korea), development policy in MA (Korea Development Institute School), and political communication in MA (University of Leeds, UK).
-I hope my PhD journey would be the essence of what I have learned and experienced, in turn, being able to contribute to making a better world for the marginalised who was treated as the voiceless.
+I hope my PhD journey would be the essence of what I have learned and experienced, in turn, to contribute to making a better world for the marginalised who was treated as the voiceless.